-Android head Andy Rubin denies rumors of Google retail storesAlex Wagner - Senior News Editor
+Android head Andy Rubin denies rumors of Google retail storesAlex Wagner - Deputy Managing Editor, News Desk

 Remember those retail stores that a rumor recently claimed Google is planning to build?
 According to Android chief Andy Rubin, Google doesn't need them.
 AllThingsD reports that Rubin responded to questions about the rumored stores at a roundtable talk earlier today, saying that he doesn't feel that consumers need to actually go to a store and try a product before buying it anymore.
 The exec went on to say that Google's Nexus program is still too early on to necessitate having the devices in stores anyway.
 When asked if Google was even just toying with the idea of launching its own stores, Rubin flatly said that "Google has no plans and we have nothing to announce."